gvwilson/thirdbit/_posts/2011/2011-11-01-well-that-certainly-got-some-attention.md

 date: 2011-11-01 00:46:46
 year: 2011
 ---
 We recently posted a note on the <a href="http://www.neverworkintheory.org/?p=197">Never Work In Theory</a> blog about a paper presented at PLATEAU 2011 which reported that novice Perl users were unable to write programs more accurately than novices using a language designed by chance.
-It certainly had an effect on our traffic...
+It certainly had an effect on our traffic…
 <img title="analytics" src="{{'/files/2011/11/analytics-300x56.png' | relative_url}}" alt="" width="300" height="56" />